 While periodontal disease is more common in men than women and becomes a bigger threat with age, it can affect anybody of any age.
 It is most commonly caused by sugar and the development of tartar, which is why nobody is immune.

 Prevention is the best form of protection, which is why everyone should seek to see a periodontist 1-2 times per year.
-Almost half of the American population do not see a dentist of any kind as often as they like, which is why now is the perfect time to search for a periodontist near me.
+Almost half of the American population does not see a dentist of any kind as often as they like, which is why now is the perfect time to search for a periodontist near me.

 Everyone can benefit from general oral care and preventative measures, but there are several symptoms that indicate you should book a visit ASAP.
 They include;